HexadecimalNibble/docs/docs/roadrunner/trajectories/headingtangent.md

 The start and end trajectory actually change the start and end [tangent](https://en.wikipedia.org/wiki/Tangent) lines of the spline.
 :::
 ### Linear Heading
-Heading changes linearly throughout a trajectory from a start heading to an end heading.
+The heading linearly throughout a trajectory from a start heading to an end heading.
 The start heading can be specified with a `setTangent()` function before the trajectory movement otherwise it is the heading from the end of the previous trajectory (see below) CHECK THIS.
 The end heading is specified in the trajectory function.

 #### Examples
 ```java